-Shoplifting convictions can have severe consequences on your personal freedom and it can result in a loss of employment, loss of certain state licenses, and even deportation or other immigration consequences.
+In the Central Valley, shoplifting convictions can have severe consequences on your personal freedom.
+It can also result in a loss of employment, loss of certain state licenses, and even deportation or other immigration consequences.

-A theft conviction will act as a prior for life and are considered crimes of moral turpitude, especially when applying for employment or for immigration purposes.
+A petty theft conviction will act as a prior for life and are considered crimes of moral turpitude, especially when applying for employment or for immigration purposes.

 Further, the business can also request civil penalties if you are shoplifting from their store.
-Contact a criminal attorney to find out the steps to take to avoid these criminal and civil consequences to misdemeanor theft and shoplifting charges.
+Contact a criminal defense attorney to find out the steps to take to avoid these criminal and civil consequences to misdemeanor theft and shoplifting charges.